Agora-wireless/Agora/README.md

 # Building Agora
   Agora currently only builds and runs on Linux, and has been tested on Ubuntu 16.04 and 18.04.
-  Agora requires CMake 2.8+ and works with both GNU and Intel compiler with C++11 support.
+  Agora requires CMake 2.8+ and works with both GNU and Intel compilers with C++11 support.
 ## Setting up the build environment
   * Install required Ubuntu libraries, Armadillo, nlohmann json-dev and SoapySDR: ./scripts/ubuntu.sh.
   * Download and install Intel libraries: